manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 	## EM Deinstall: OMS delete of EMGC_OMS1 has failed

 	**Problem statement**
 	You run the deinstall command to remove EM from your system.
-The deinstallation failes with the following error.
+The deinstallation fails with the following error.

 	```
 	...